jichilen/image_processing_python_tools/README.md

 tools to cal f-measure for ctw dataset, it is the adaptive version from voc dataset

 and it is modified by [Yuliang-Liu](https://github.com/Yuliang-Liu/Curve-Text-Detector/tree/master/tools)

+## cal_mask_fmeasure
+tools to calculate f-measure for mask regions, it is a modification from ctw_result